An Abundant Backyard

 The different trees and plants in the area were often used to supplement supplies at the cabin.
 Berries, mushrooms, ferns and herb were probably used to add flavor and variety to meals.
 Bark and wood were used for insulation and heat.

 Over the years, a fruit orchard, vegetable garden and numerous outbuildings including a barn, garage and shed surrounded the cabin.

 Erected by Olympic National Forest.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-The Ranger Hole (here, next to this marker); Loyalty, Courage & Common Sense (here, next to this marker); At Home in the Outdoors
+At least 5 other markers are within 3 miles of this marker, measured as the crow flies.
+The Ranger Hole (approx. 2½ miles away); Loyalty, Courage & Common Sense (approx. 2½ miles away); At Home in the Outdoors

 Categories. • Parks & Recreational Areas •

 Credits.
-This page was last revised on March 6, 2018.
+This page was last revised on April 2, 2018.
 This page originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 54 times since then.
+This page has been viewed 72 times since then.
+Last updated on March 31, 2018, by Martin Schrattenholzer of Renton, Washington.
 Photos: 1, 2. submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.